 If you do not have the hearing protection device's packaging, ask your supervisor or employer for the NRR.
 Another option is to go online.
-You can look up the NRR if you visit your manufacturer's site and look up the name and model
+You can use the manufacturer's site to look up the NRR if you know the name of the device.